 - High school rank percentile (students from non-ranking schools and those with GED or other high school equivalency are given full consideration).

-- ACT or SAT scores (ACT/SAT scores are not required for 2022 applicants.
+- ACT or SAT scores (ACT/SAT scores are not required through 2025.
 Learn more about ACT/SAT scores for transfer admission).

 - Rigor of the high school curriculum.

 Our holistic review takes into consideration the individual circumstances that make each individual student unique.
-We consider the following context factors in our decision review:
+While we do not consider an applicant's race and ethnicity, we consider the following context factors in our decision review:

-- Participation in extracurricular programs related to your intended major.
+- Participation in extracurricular activities related to your intended major

-- Evidence that enrollment would enhance the cultural, gender, age, economic, racial, or geographic diversity of the student body.
+- Contribution to the cultural, gender, age, economic, or geographic diversity of the student body

 - Military service